V4Fire/Client/src/components/friends/block/README.md

 ##### Local events

-All setting or removing modifiers also fire local component events, i.e. which cannot be handled externally.
+All setting or removing modifiers also fire local component events, i.e., which cannot be handled externally.
 Since all the component local events can be listened to using wildcards, this can be more convenient than handling each event individually.

 | EventName                       | Description                                                             | Payload description  | Payload              |